Tim-Cao/pitot/Integration Test/JUnit Annotation.md

 		  }

-- @Test designates the testAddArticleWithDDMStructureAndDDMTemplate method as a test.
+## @Test designates the testAddArticleWithDDMStructureAndDDMTemplate method as a test.

 		@Test
 		public void testAddArticleWithDDMStructureAndDDMTemplate()
 			throws Exception {

-- @Inject annotation to inject service components into an integration test
+## @Inject annotation to inject service components into an integration test

+- uses reflection to inject a field with a service component object matching the field’s interface.

 - Like use @Reference annotation to inject service components into an OSGi component

- 	 	@Inject

 - The Liferay Arquillian Extension injects the _sampleService field with a SampleService implementation